George, Margaret Farrell (1787-1868)

 Margaret Farrell George was a founding member of Elizabeth Seton's Sisters of Charity in the United States.
 She conducted schools and orphanages in New York City; Frederick, Maryland; Richmond, Virginia; and Boston before becoming the founding mother of the Sisters of Charity of Cincinnati.

 Born in Sligo, Ireland, December 27, 1787, she immigrated with her family to the United States when she was six years old.
-She lost her father and siblings in the 1794-95 yellow fever epidemic, and within a short time moved, with her mother Bridget Farrell, to Baltimore, Maryland, where her mother ran a store.
-Margaret's formal education included French, history, and mathematics which she learned while attending a private school.
+She lost her father and siblings in the 1794-95 yellow fever epidemic, and within a short time moved with her mother Bridget Farrell to Baltimore, Maryland.

-On February 2, 1812, she and her mother Bridget Farrell moved to St. Joseph's in Emmitsburg, Margaret to join the Sisters of Charity, and Bridget to board at the motherhouse.
-Within a short time, Bridget Farrell also joined the community.
-Margaret was among the first group of Sisters to make vows in the new community.
-Her skills immediately recognized both in the community where she served as Treasurer from 1813 to 1819, and in St. Joseph's Academy where she taught history, bookkeeping, French, and penmanship.
+On February 2, 1812, she and her mother Bridget moved to St. Joseph's in Emmitsburg, Margaret to join the Sisters of Charity and Bridget to board at the motherhouse.
+Within a short time Bridget Farrell also joined the community.
+Margaret was among the first group of sisters to make vows in the new community.
+Her skills were immediately recognized both in the community where she served as Treasurer from 1813 to 1819 and in St. Joseph's Academy where she taught history, bookkeeping, French, and penmanship.

-Margaret’s next assignment took her to Cincinnati, Ohio, in February 1845.
-Here Margaret directed St. Peter's Orphan Asylum and School for girls, a mission the Sisters of Charity opened in 1829.
-At the time of her arrival, there were six sisters and more than two hundred children at St. Peter's.
+Margaret was assigned to Cincinnati, Ohio, in February 1845.
+Here she directed St. Peter's Orphan Asylum and School for girls, a mission the Sisters of Charity had opened in 1829.
+At the time of her arrival, there were six sisters and more than two hundred children there.